SamChou19815/website/packages/wiki/docs/oss-roadmap-2021.md

 samlang LSP should support some refactoring capabilities, including renaming variables and functions.
 Autocompletion should be extended to support more cases, like variable completion.

-### Optimization
+### Garbage Collection

-Some basic form of interprocedural analysis should be explored and implemented to help other optimizations to become more powerful.
+samlang should be powered by its own garbage collector, based on reference counting technique.

 ## website